Poisoning of Alexander Litvinenko: Poison

 On 3 November 2006, Litvinenko (under the pseudonym of Edwin Carter) was admitted to Barnet Hospital in north London, where he was initially treated for gastroenteritis.
 As his condition worsened, he told doctors his true identity and claimed to have been poisoned, before being transferred on 17 November to University College Hospital in central London for intensive care.
-Subsequently, his blood and urine samples were sent to the UK's Atomic Weapons Establishment (AWE), where they are tested for radioactive poison using gamma spectroscopy.
-No discernible gamma rays were initially detected; however, a small gamma ray spike was noticed at an energy of 803 kilo-electron volts (keV), barely visible above the background.
+Subsequently, his blood and urine samples were sent to the UK's Atomic Weapons Establishment (AWE), where they were tested for radioactive poison using gamma spectroscopy.
+No discernible gamma rays were initially detected, but a small gamma ray spike was noticed at an energy of 803 kilo-electronvolts (keV), barely visible above the background.

 The BBC reported that by coincidence another scientist, who had worked on Britain's early atomic bomb programme decades before, happened to overhear a discussion about the small spike and recognised it as the gamma ray signal from the radioactive decay of polonium-210, which was a critical component of early nuclear bombs.
 On the evening of 22 November, shortly before his death, his doctors were informed the poison was likely to be polonium-210.
 Further tests on a larger urine sample using spectroscopy designed to detect alpha particles confirmed the result the following day.

-Unlike most common radiation sources, polonium-210 emits very little gamma radiation (the low intensity gamma ray at an energy of 803 keV is the most prominent), but large amounts of alpha particles which do not penetrate even a sheet of paper or the epidermis of human skin, and is therefore relatively invisible to common radiation detectors such as Geiger counters.
+Unlike some other sources of radiation, polonium-210 emits very little gamma radiation, but large amounts of alpha particles which are relatively difficult to detect with common radiation detectors such as Geiger counters.
 This explained why tests conducted by doctors and Scotland Yard at the hospital with Geiger counters were negative.
-Both gamma rays and alpha particles are classified as ionizing radiation which can cause radiation damage.
+Both gamma rays and alpha particles are classified as ionizing radiation, which can cause radiation damage.
 An alpha-emitting substance can cause significant damage only if ingested or inhaled, acting on living cells like a short-range weapon.
 Hours before his death, Litvinenko was tested for alpha-emitters using special equipment.

 Shortly after his death, the UK's Health Protection Agency (HPA) stated that tests had established Litvinenko had significant amounts of the radionuclide polonium-210 (210Po) in his body, and that those who had contact with Litvinenko may also have been exposed to radiation.
 Mario Scaramella, who had eaten with Litvinenko at Itsu, reported that doctors had told him the body had five times the lethal dose of polonium-210.
 However, the table where he had sat with Litvinenko on 1 November was later found to be free from radioactive contamination.
 On 30 November, it was reported that further medical tests had discovered Scaramella was not contaminated at all.
 British and US government officials said the use of 210Po as a poison had never been documented before, and it was probably the first time anyone had been tested for the presence of 210Po in their body.